 What do I get in exchange?

-The basic standard is a bed in a dorm, but some hostels might offer a private or a twin room.
+The basic standard is free accommodation in a dorm, but some hostels might offer twin or private rooms.

 Do I need a visa?

-More often than not, you won’t need a visa to get started, but please keep in mind that in some countries, it is illegal to work without the proper papers.
+More often than not, you won’t need a visa to do a hostel work exchange, but please keep in mind that in some countries, it is illegal to work for money without the proper papers.

 Always get informed before you make a move, and know that hostels might not be dicks if they don’t take you in — they just don’t wanna get in trouble.